If you’ve come across a snake recently, you reacted in one of two ways:

 Other theories are to the effect that, the scent of prey that rubs off the bodies of these snakes during the feeding process is largely responsible for this confusion and criminal attempt at suicide.

 Whatever the reason for a snake seeking to consume its own body parts, the summary is that it happens.
 And when it does, the snake suffocates, is badly injured or outrightly dies from the wounds, struggles and choking that inevitably takes place.

 4. Snakes Don’t Stop Growing

-One of the most important characteristics of living things is their ability to grow, usually reaching their full potential, common to the species.
+One of the most important characteristics of living things is their ability to grow, usually reaching their full size, common to the species.